-Poetry: Our Summer 2021 issue will feature a tribute to Appalachian Poets.
-Appalachia is a cultural region in the Eastern United States that stretches from the Southern Tier of New York State to northern Alabama and Georgia.
-The poems may be any subject, style, or length, but must written by poets who themselves identify with Appalachia and were born or have lived in the region for a significant portion of their lives.
-The poems need not be about Appalachia—our goal is to honor these poets by sharing the diverse creative work that they’re producing.
-Please be sure to select the Tribute to Appalachian Poets category.
+Poetry: Our Spring 2023 issue will feature a Tribute to Irish Poets.
+The poems may be any subject, style, or length, but must written by poets who identify as Irish and lived in Ireland for a significant portion of their lives.
+Our intention is to highlight and connect with the current poetry scene in Ireland.
+Please be sure to select the Tribute to Irish Poets category.

-Artwork: We still need cover art for this issue and would like to use work by an Appalachian artist.
+Artwork: We still need cover art for this issue and would like to use work by a librarian, if possible.
 To submit something relevant to the theme, use the artwork category on Submittable.

 Further Down the Line